argoproj/applicationset/docs/Development.md

         - You have exposed port 8081 in the Makefile (as described in prerequisites). `docker ps` should show port 8081 as mapped to an accessible IP.

 4. Apply the ApplicationSet CRDs into the `argocd` namespace, and build the controller:
-    - `kubectl create -f manifests/crds/argoproj.io_applicationsets.yaml`
+    - `kubectl apply -f manifests/crds/argoproj.io_applicationsets.yaml`
     - `make build`

 5. Run the Application Set Controller from the CLI: